Areas / Local authorities / Vale Of White Horse · local authority guide

 Based on 6,627 sales recorded in the last three years (HM Land Registry).

-The median home in Vale Of White Horse has sold for £390,000 over the last three years — above the ~£290,000 England & Wales average.
-The average of £481,391 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in Vale Of White Horse over the last three years is £481,391, with a median sold price of £390,000 — above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 6,627 recorded sales — a liquid, actively-traded local market.

 Vale Of White Horse price trend